NCronJob-Dev/NCronJob/docs/features/multiple-cron-expressions.md

 # Registering multiple CRON expressions
-The flient builder allows you to register multiple CRON expressions for a single job.
+The fluent builder allows you to register multiple CRON expressions for a single job.
 This is useful when you want to run a job at different times of the day.
 For example:

 ```csharp
 Services.AddNCronJob(options =>